wolberine/docs/markdown/reference/dash/pro-datasheet.md

 electrical hazard, and exploding batteries.
 The configurations must either be placed in DC 5V Mode or Battery Mode.

-{{{ image src="/wp-content/uploads/2017/01/dash-jumpers.jpg"
+{{{ image src="/wp-content/uploads/2017/01/dash-pro-jumpers.jpg"
   alt="Hologram Dash jumpers" }}}

 ### Buttons / LEDS

-{{{ image src="/wp-content/uploads/2017/01/dash-led-buttons.png"
+{{{ image src="/wp-content/uploads/2017/01/dash-pro-led-buttons.png"
     alt="LED buttons" }}}

-The only LEDs that are active on the Dash are the System and User IC LEDs.
+The only LEDs that are active on the Dash Pro are the System and User IC LEDs.
 The rest have had their current limiting resistor removed to conserve energy.
-The Dash has three buttons:
+The Dash Pro has three buttons:

-1. Program: Pressing this will enter the Dash into USB program mode
+1. Program: Pressing this will enter the Dash Pro into USB program mode
 2. User IC reset: This will cause a hard reset on the user IC.
 3. System IC Reset: This will cause a hard reset on the system IC.